awblocker/glm/README.md

 The latter is build for easy integration with MCMC routines and has (reasonably) safe defaults.

-The `estimate_glm` is included with the package.
+The `estimate_glm` script is included with the package.
 Both read data in a tabular format (using `numpy.loadtxt`), assuming one file contains the outcome variable and the other file contains a single predictor per column.
 An optional file of weights can also be included.
 The `estimate_glm` script will print the coefficient estimates and, if requested, information and covariance matrices, to `stdout`.